 - Talk to new people in every class.
 It’s good to have at least one buddy per class. — Jamie J.

 - Read ahead to be prepared for your next class. — @zainrxs

 - For the more challenging courses, join a study group. — @hate_is_the_new_black

 - When you can, talk to your professors face-to-face.
 This shows you’re actually interested in what they have to say and can help you build a history. — Emmry S.

-- When there are lots of assignments, start on the hardest ones; it’ll help you get them over with and the easier ones won’t be such a hassle to deal with while you’re tired and exhausted afterwards. — Nadiah
+- When there are lots of assignments, start on the hardest ones; it’ll help you get them over with and the easier ones won’t be such a hassle to deal with while you’re exhausted afterward. — Nadiah

 - Don’t let a bad grade keep you down.
 Grow from your mistakes, learn from what you got wrong, and work on it to improve later. — Grayson G.

 - Never give up even when a class becomes difficult!
 You will get through it! — Layla

 - Top Study Tips for Every High School Subject

 - Top 5 Ambience Playlists to Soundtrack Your Studies